dabecart/LogicFunctionReducer/README.md

 ```

 I recommend Windows users to use [MSYS2](https://www.msys2.org/) for the compilation toolchain.
 Follow [this guide](https://code.visualstudio.com/docs/cpp/config-mingw) for the installation with VSCode.

+## Known limitations
+- On the "number of operations" value of the result the previous operations aren't reused.
+That is, if there are two `#a` in the output, they'll count as two separated operations.

 ## License